Poleaxe

-The poleaxe (also pollaxe, pole-axe, pole axe, poleax, polax) is a European polearm that was widely used by medieval infantry.
+The poleaxe (also poleax, pollaxe and other similar spellings) is a European polearm that was used by medieval infantry.

 Etymology

 Most etymological authorities consider the poll- prefix historically unrelated to "pole", instead meaning "head".
-However, some etymologists, including Eric Partridge, believe that the word is derived from "pole".
+However, some etymologists, including Eric Partridge, support this explanation.

-Types of poleaxe
+The construction of the poleaxe

 The poleaxe design arose from the need to breach the plate armour of men at arms during the 14th and 15th centuries.
 Generally, the form consisted of a wooden haft some 1.5–2 m long, mounted with a steel head.
 It seems most schools of combat suggested a haft length comparable to the height of the wielder, but in some cases hafts appear to have been created up to 2.5 m in length.

 The design of the head varied greatly with a variety of interchangeable parts and rivets.
-Generally, the head bore an axe blade or hammer head upon the damaging 'face', with a spike, hammer, or fluke on the reverse.
-In addition, there was a spike projecting from the end of the haft, often square in cross section.
-The head was attached to the squared-off wooden pole by long flat strips of metal, called langets, which were riveted in place on either two or four of its sides to reinforce the pole.
+Generally, the head bore an axe head or hammer head mounted on ash or other hard-wood shafts from 120–180 cm in length, with a spike, hammer, or fluke on the reverse.
+In addition, there was a spike or spear head projecting from the end of the shaft which was often square in cross section, sometimes referred to as the "dague dessous".
+The head was attached to the squared-off wooden pole by long flat strips of metal, called langets, which were riveted in place on either two or four of its sides to reinforce the pole against being chopped through in combat.
 A round hilt-like disc called a rondelle was placed just below the head.
 They also appear to have borne one or two rings along the pole's length as places to prevent hands from slipping.
-Also of note is that the butt end of the staff, opposite the weapon's head, bore a spike.
+Also of note is that the butt end of the staff, opposite the weapon's head, bore a spike or shoe.

 On quick glance, the poleaxe is often confused with the similar-looking halberd.
-However, the axe blade on a poleaxe seems to have been consistently smaller than that of a halberd.
-A smaller head concentrates the kinetic energy of the blow on a smaller area, enabling the impact to defeat armour, while broader halberd heads are better against opponents with less armour.
+While they may have both been designed for hacking and piercing through armor plates, the axe blade on a poleaxe seems to have been consistently smaller than that of a halberd.
+A smaller head concentrates the kinetic energy of the blow on a smaller area, enabling the impact to defeat armour, while broader halberd heads are better against opponents with less mail or plate armour.
 Furthermore, many halberds had their heads forged as a single piece, while the poleaxe was typically modular in design.